gcsescience.com 8 gcsescience.com

 A neutron in

-the nucleus has changed into a proton plus an electron.
+the nucleus has changed into a proton

 The proton stays

-inside the nucleus but the
+inside the nucleus but

-electron is given out as a b-particle.
+the electron is emitted as a

-emitting a b-particle.
+emitting a beta particle.

 The nuclear